tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 ### Computing with fractions

-Python is a fun language to use, because it comes with so many libraries readily available for explorations like this.
+Python is a fun language to use because it comes with so many libraries readily available for explorations like this.
 Specifically, there is a [`fractions`](https://docs.python.org/3/library/fractions.html) library that implements rational number arithmetic for us.

 We could compute the exact fractions with either solution #1 or #3.
 Suddenly, all numerical problems with solution #3 disappear!
 After all, we aren't dealing with floating point shenanigans.